 You can also use active compression that creates a pumping effect to provide additional benefits such as helping your body get rid of excess fluid in the damaged area and improving the blood flow, which is essential for tissue restoration and healing.

 Muscle strains can be quite uncomfortable, especially if you have injured a major muscle group.
 It may affect your ability to perform daily activities and limit your range of motion.

 While there are many pain-relieving medications, such as aspirin and Aleve, which are a great help, some plant-based topical products may be just as good.
 One of these plant-based formulas can be found right here.

-Pure Relief’s CBD Topicals are formulated using only the finest ingredients and full-spectrum CBD for a more potent solution and speedier recovery.
-This highly efficient CBD cream targets the injured area by entering the skin, delivering the soothing, anti-inflammatory benefits of CBD effectively.
-Also, the good thing is that CBD allergies are very rare, so this cream is also safe to use.
+Pure Relief’s Hemp Topicals are formulated using only the finest ingredients and full-spectrum Hemp for a more potent solution and speedier recovery.
+This highly efficient Hemp cream targets the injured area by entering the skin, delivering the soothing, anti-inflammatory benefits of Hemp effectively.
+Also, the good thing is that Hemp allergies are very rare, so this cream is also safe to use.
 This muscle and joint cream can also nourish your skin with the natural compounds found in the plant.

 Massages help relax tight muscles and promote healthy blood flow to help repair affected tissues.
 A 2012 study found that a massage immediately following a strain may speed the healing process considerably.
 If the affected area is too sore for a massage, wait about a couple of days.
 When you feel ready, begin massaging the injury and muscles to help with the discomfort and improve mobility.

 Like cold therapy, heat therapy may help alleviate pain following the initial blow and after swelling has receded.
 You can apply corrective heat with: